 Center for Neuroscience Drug Discovery

 The Vanderbilt Center for Neuroscience Drug Discovery has interest in scientists with experience in the pharmaceutical/biotechnology industry.
 The mission of the Vanderbilt Center for Neuroscience Drug Discovery is to promote translation of advances in basic science to novel therapeutics and marketable products.
-With a focus on CNS disorders and allosteric mechanisms for target modulation, the Vanderbilt Program in Drug Discovery is looking for talented individuals who want to address unmet medical needs, impact human health and work in a dynamic team-oriented environment.
+With a focus on CNS disorders and allosteric mechanisms for target modulation, the Vanderbilt Center for Drug Discovery is looking for talented individuals who want to address unmet medical needs, impact human health and work in a dynamic team-oriented environment.

 Medicinal Chemistry: Positions for BS/MS/PhD with >3 years experience as a medicinal chemist in the pharmaceutical/biotechnology industry.
 Excellent synthetic chemistry skills required along with the ability to develop/interpret SAR and incorporate DMPK findings into compound design.
 Experience in CNS therapeutic areas is preferred.